Can You Use a Car Battery in a Golf Cart? (Explained)

 Do you recommend using a car battery in a golf cart?

-On top of that, since they are not deep cycle batteries, you will never make it fully around an 18-hole golf course.
+On top of that, since they are not deep-cycle batteries, you will never make it fully around an 18-hole golf course.

-Beyond the reality that the batteries will not last long, they will also die out quickly.
+Beyond the reality that the batteries will not last long, they die out quickly.
 Just a few cycles of using the batteries and trying to recharge them will begin to call for more frequent replacements and a higher price tag.

 Experimenting With a Car Battery in a Golf Cart